 Second African American President of the Lafayette Young Lawyers Association

-Travis Broussard is to be named the second African-American, first male president of the Lafayette Young Lawyers Association on August 28, 2016 at Iberia Bank in Lafayette, LA.
+Travis Broussard is to be named the first male African-American president of the Lafayette Young Lawyers Association on September 29, 2016 at Iberia Bank in Lafayette, LA.

 Mr. Broussard is currently an associate of Durio, McGoffin, Stagg and Ackerman (DMSA), having joined the firm in 2011.
 He is an active member of the Lafayette Parish Bar Association and also acts as an adjunct professor of law at Southern University Law Center.